ViViVidam/CS699_layout_comparison/README.md

 3. Run `npm update` to update all the packages
 4. Run `npm run build`
 5. Download Android Studio from the website, installed it with virtual devices support.
-6. create a virtual device using device manager in Android device
+6. create a virtual device using device manager in Android device, and installing firefox on your virtual device.
 7. setting the environment variable to get adb work, type `adb` to check if it works.
 8. setting environment variable ANDROID_HOME to where you installed your Android Studio
+9. Download Firefox Android apk and put it in under app/ folder and rename it to `firefox.com.apk`, you can set the route your self by modifying the path in `src/mobileBrowserSettings.ts`

 ### Usage
 1. Run the virtual devices through Android Studio Device Manager or through terminal